Singapore Airlines KrisFlyer: Spontaneous Escapes for March 2026

 Frankfurt (FRA) to New York (JFK) – 39,900 miles

-If you’d like to sample Singapore Airlines on a transatlantic route, the fifth freedom flight between Frankfurt and New York prices at 39,900 miles in premium economy.
-It’s a nice step up from economy for an overnight crossing, and a good way to try SIA without having to route via Asia.
+If you'd like to sample Singapore Airlines on its transatlantic route, the fifth freedom flight between Frankfurt and New York prices at 39,900 miles in premium economy.
+It's a nice step up from economy for an overnight crossing, and a good way to try SIA without having to route via Asia.

 North America to Singapore – from 55,300 miles